If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

-We’ve eaten our way from the Uco Valley to Maipu, we’ve ridden the rapids in a rubber raft, and we’ve followed San Martin’s footsteps on horseback through the Andes.
+After three visits and counting, we have eaten our way from the Uco Valley to Maipu, we’ve gone white water rafting on Rio Mendoza, and we’ve followed San Martin’s footsteps on horseback through the Andes.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-Mendoza is just over two hours from Buenos Aires by plane and just a hop over the Andes from Santiago de Chile.
+Mendoza is an easy 90 minute flight from Buenos Aires and just a quick hop over the Andes from Santiago de Chile.

 Go on a Wine Tour

-On a full day of wine tasting, whether it be by bike or with a private driver, you typically visit 2-3 wineries with a lunch at one of these.
+On a full day of wine tasting, whether it be by bike or with a private driver, you typically visit 2 wineries and a third for lunch.
+I recommend saving lunch for last as you won’t be in the mood for any more wine after.

-They are Maipu (closest to the city), Lujan de Cuyo, and the Uco Valley (the most beautiful region nearest the Andes that produces the highest quality wines).
+They are Maipu (closest to the city and ideal for backpackers wanting to bike), Lujan de Cuyo (close enough to use Uber to get around), and the Uco Valley (the most beautiful region nearest the Andes that produces the highest quality wines).

 Here are the best wine tours in Mendoza: